mkjanke/ESP32-SeeLevel-NOW/README.md

 A description of the circuit necessary to interface the 3.3V ESP32 with the 12V SeeLevel sensor is [here](./docs/LevelShifter.md).

 The interface, designed by Jim G. of the Raspberry Pi forum, uses a high-side P-channel MOSFET controlled by an ESP32 3.3V pin.
 Data is read on a second pin via a voltage divider.

+An alternative interface and an ESPHome component version is here: https://github.com/j9brown/esphome-seelevel

 A cheap 12V-tolerant logic analyzer (LA1010) was used to assist in debugging.

 ### Notes:

- * This app doesn't yet attempt to accommodate a trimmed sender or any sender other than the 710AR Rev E.

  * No attempt is made to process the returned data into an actual liquid level.
 I'm intending that to be done in some other app (perhaps Node-Red).